 Winter is a notoriously difficult time to sell, particularly before and around Christmas time.
-It is cold and rather than hunting for a new cosy abode, most people would much rather snuggle up in their homes, concentrate on Christmas and postpone their house hunting until the spring.
+It is cold and rather than hunting for a new cozy abode, most people would much rather snuggle up in their homes, concentrate on Christmas and postpone their house-hunting until the spring.

 Houses that are up for sale during the winter do attract some interest, although much of this is from those hoping to bag a bargain – particularly on houses that remain unsold from the spring and summer months.